 It’s difficult to be a teen and be so misunderstood by the world.
 Whatever it is that’s frustrating at the moment, having a creative outlet can help.
 I started crafting in my teens.
 I first began scrapbooking and then went on to jewelry making, which I still do today.
 These crafts gave me a positive feeling about myself that boosted my confidence.

-I’ve given you a short sentence about my take on each.
-Please visit the links for instructions.
+Please visit the links of each one for instructions.
 Once you’re there, leave a comment thanking the blogger for putting in the work to put together the craft.
 And don’t forget to share this post!

 All of the images for the crafts for teens below were used with the permissions of the respective bloggers for the purpose of this post.
 Click on the title link or image for the full tutorial.